AWARD GUIDE 2016-17 (pdf)

 Several factors determine the amount and type of financial aid you are offered:

-- your Financial Need (Estimated Cost of Attendance minus Expected Family Contribution)
+- Financial Need (Estimated Cost of Attendance minus Expected Family Contribution)

-- your willingness to accept various types of aid
+- Willingness to accept various types of aid

 Depending on the need analysis results and timing of your Free Application for Federal Student Aid (FAFSA), your award offer may include need-based aid from federal, state, and institutional sources, including loans.
 Note that March 2 is the priority application date for California grants.
 Your award offer may also include other financial assistance offered by the University such as scholarships, tuition waivers, stipends, and other third party payments.
 There are two rules to keep in mind:Your total need-based aid cannot exceed your financial need.
 Your total need-based and non-need-based aid cannot exceed the total Cost of Attendance.